Aaliyah Wilson

 Aaliyah Wilson (born August 28, 1998) is an American professional basketball player who is currently a free agent.
-She was selected 11th overall in the 2021 WNBA Draft by the Seattle Storm and was traded to the Fever before the start of the season.
+She was selected 11th overall in the 2021 WNBA draft by the Seattle Storm and was traded to the Fever before the start of the season.

 Wilson is a native of Muskogee, Oklahoma.
 As a player as Muskogee High School, Wilson was named a McDonald's All-American and a Jordan Brand Classic All-American.
 She participated in Team USA trials in 2016 and 2017.

 Wilson started her college career at the University of Arkansas.
 She transferred to Texas A&M after her freshman season.
 During her senior season, she received first All-SEC honors for her career, was named to the All-SEC second team as a graduate student and received AP All-American honors.
 She averaged 10,1 points, 4.7 points, 2 assists, 1.4 steals, and 0.75 blocks with a 41% field goal percentage.

+She was waived by the Fever on March 2, 2022.